• Skip to primary navigation

 How to make vegan peanut butter muffins

 First, add all your ingredients to a large mixing bowl and whisk until combined.
-If your cocoa powder is lumpy, make sure you sift it into the bowl!
+If your cocoa powder is lumpy, sift it first.

 Make a 'well' in the middle of your dry mixture.
 Then pour all your wet ingredients in the middle!